ossec/ossec-docs/docs/manual/installation-binary.rst

 ===================

 On some system a compatible compiler is not available, this leads to problems for OSSEC
 standard install method.
-To work around this OSSEC supports being build on a different server then it's been installed on.
+To work around this OSSEC supports being built on a different server then it's been installed on.

 .. note::